-We love the way fajitas bring everyone together around the table for some hands-on assembly: A warm tortilla, a few strips of chicken, blistered sweet peppers, soft onions, and a big spoonful of salsa.
+We love the way fajitas bring everyone together around the table for some hands-on assembly: a warm tortilla, a few strips of chicken, blistered sweet peppers, soft onions, and a big spoonful of salsa.
 They’re already about giving your guests choices, but go the extra mile and make a couple different filling options for a big group.
 Here, we offer seven fajita recipe choices, plus a few extra-credit recipes for making your own tortillas, sides, and drinks to round things out.

 Red bell peppers and yellow onion meet up in warm flour tortillas with salsa, sour cream, sliced avocado, and queso fresco in warm flour tortillas.
 The pork gets some crucial marinating time with chipotle chiles and citrus juice.
 Get our Grilled Pork Tenderloin Fajitas recipe.

 Victorinox Fibrox Pro 8-Inch Chef's Knife, $32.97 on Amazon

 A good sharp knife is essential for making fajitas of any kind.

 Grilled green onions, zucchini, and poblano peppers mingle with pinto beans, tomatillo salsa, sour cream, guacamole, and shredded cheese in warm flour tortillas.
 The green onions and zucchini spend half an hour in a citrus and garlic marinade for extra flavor.
 Get our Vegetarian Fajitas recipe.

 Marinating shrimp in citrus juices, garlic, spices, and cilantro before you grill them yields a juicy, charred, and high-flavor filling for classic fajitas.
 Set out tomatillo salsa, sliced avocado, shredded cabbage, and lime wedges so your guests can customize to their hearts’ content.
 Get our Grilled Shrimp Fajitas recipe.